hydrosquall/SpheroTeam/readme.md

 Run in elevated command prompt (cmd) for each library you might use.
 Decide whether it's more disruptive to create symlinks or to modify the python path.

-ln -s is preferable to making a visible directory link, but mixing unix and windows subsystem could be dicey.
+ln -s is preferable to making a visible directory link, but mixing unix and windows subsystem could be risky
 ```bash
 # get link to where your python path checks
 # Folder name of your symlink must match python package name